The Process

 Sat 28 June - Fri 4 July

-Over 600 ideas were gathered from almost 480 people throughout the week.
+Over 600 ideas were gathered from almost 480 people throughout the week Polis was open for participation.

 Duplicated ideas for topics were edited out by Moderators to minimise overwhelm and frustration of participants.
-However, the breadth of issues people want to discuss means everyone will see many possible ideas to vote on.
+However, the breadth of issues people want to discuss means everyone taking part saw many possible ideas to vote on.
 See Moderation info

 In Week Two...